A Bartender’s Style—Necessary Skill or Overrated Technique

 The Big Screen

-It seemed to go over my head that someone actually had to drink my concoctions, those concoctions that I’d dreamed up from the other side of the bar.
+It seemed to go over my head that someone actually had to drink my concoctions, those concoctions that I’d dreamt up from the other side of the bar.

 The Customer’s Always Right